A Short Productive Launch

-CCALS was originally conceived as the Virginia Logistics Research Center (VLRC) through an initiative of the Crater Planning District Commission in 2010.
-It became CCALS in 2012 and is deliberately modeled after the very successful Commonwealth Center for Advanced Manufacturing (CCAM), a unique R&D collaboration between industry and academia designed to deliver breakthrough solutions more quickly and efficiently.
+It became CCALS in 2012 and is deliberately modeled on a very successful prototype used in advanced manufacturing which provides for a unique R&D collaboration between industry and academia, designed to deliver breakthrough solutions more quickly and efficiently.

 CCALS emulates this collaborative research paradigm.
 It began as an initiative of three higher education institutions – Longwood University, the University of Virginia and Virginia State University – to capitalize on a growing logistics presence in Central Virginia.
-Virginia Commonwealth University joined as the fourth university partner.
+The group was joined by Virginia Commonwealth University and then Old Dominion University.